christopherAlberts/Hermes/README.md

 ## Try It Out

 ### Getting All The Files And Libraries

 First things first, you'll need to get your Telegram API key.
-It's free and simple just speak to the BotFather...https://core.telegram.org/bots#6-botfather
+It's free and simple just speak to the BotFather... https://core.telegram.org/bots#6-botfather

-The Hermes messanger bot makes use of the pyTelegramBorAPI libary.
-Inoder for this program to work you'll need to install the required packages.
+The Hermes messenger bot makes use of the pyTelegramBorAPI library.
+Enoder for this program to work you'll need to install the required packages.
 The following link describes how to do this:   https://github.com/eternnoir/pyTelegramBotAPI

 You can now proceed in pressing the big green button *"Clone or download"* located on the top right conner of the page and selecting *"Download ZIP"*.
 You'll now have all the file to run the program.
-You'll just need to create your exchange and edit the config file.
+Following this you'll just need to create your exchange and edit the config file.

 ### Creating The Exchange ###